 “Stagnation happens when you’re working too hard, doing too many of the same less enjoyable things at the office, contending with one bad customer or employee that drains you, or you haven’t had a vacation in awhile.
 When you feel stuck mentally, it’s impossible to move your business ahead, so it’s time to take a break, regroup, and get rid of the stuff you don’t like doing.
 Everyone knows what they don’t like so ask yourself the question, ‘who do I know that could take over this task/responsibility for me?’
 There’s always someone, but you need to step back to see it and figure it all out.”

 I know, as the wife of a business owner, it’s hard to find time to take a break or delegate parts of your day-to-day.
 Sometimes this means spending money to make money by hiring an employee to take some of the work associated with the operation of your business off your plate.
 Or simply passing control of a particular responsibility or two to an existing employee.
 It’s challenging to entrust any amount of control in your business to someone else and give up your in-depth knowledge of every aspect of your business to someone who isn’t you.
 But realize, as your business grows; you, as the business owner, need to focus on the bigger picture and the areas that your enjoy.

-In addition to Barbara’s advice, here are 5 tools to keep you, your employees, and your business fired up.
+In addition to Barbara’s small business tips, here are 5 tools to keep you, your employees, and your business fired up.

 1. Don’t ever get comfortable.
 As the business owner, you are responsible for driving your company vision forward.
 Once you find yourself satisfied with the status quo take that as a sign to move onto the next stage of growth in your business and never allow your business coast along.
 If you adopt this attitude you will constantly develop new goals and new challenges, which can invigorate your creativity as passion as a business owner.
 Businesses seem to face either growth or atrophy.
 It’s the rare business that can survive at the status quo for very long.